corbado/example-passkeys-sveltekit/docs/Building a SvelteKit Demo Page with Web Component and Passkey Login using Corbado.com.md

 <footer />
 ```

-For the purpose of this demo, we'll focus on integrating corbado, so I am going to omit on how I styled and built those pages.
+For the purpose of this demo, we'll focus on integrating Corbado, so I am going to omit on how I styled and built those pages.
 If you're interested, checkout the `src/lib/sections` and `src/lib/components` folder in the project repository to see how they're styled.

-## Setting up your Corbado account and project
+### 5.1 Setting up your Corbado account and project

-Visit the [Corbado Developer Panel](https://app.corbado.com) to sign up and create your account (you'll see passkeys sign up in action!).
+Visit the [Corbado Developer Panel](https://app.corbado.com/signin#register) to sign up and create your account (you'll see passkeys sign up in action!).
-Once you are in the Developerpanel, go to Settings > Credentials:
+Once you are in the developer panel, go to Settings > Credentials:

 ![[CleanShot 2023-04-11 at 12.24.09@2x.png]]